Tagline: Michael’s work in Haddonfield is not done yet!

-So Laurie dies for the second time—not before providing us with the most inexplicable kiss in horror cinema—Loomis bowed out in the sixth instalment of the franchise and Jamie, the only other series protagonist of note, has long-since bitten the dust (in a separate narrative, obviously), so where to next?
+So Laurie dies for the second time — not before providing us with the most inexplicable kiss in horror cinema — Loomis bowed out in the sixth instalment of the franchise and Jamie, the only other series protagonist of note, has long-since bitten the dust (in a separate narrative, obviously), so where to next?
 Well, first of all the screenplay has to write away that pesky beheading from the end of H20.
 You saw that, right?
 Michael’s head was chopped clean off.
 Did he reattach said head and recede into the darkness to regroup.
 Of course not.
 That would just be stupid.
-Instead it was a simple case of mistaken identity, some other poor schmoe having eaten the dull blade of an axe.
+Instead it was a simple case of mistaken identity, some other poor schmoe having eaten the dull blade of an axe in his place.
 Why didn’t the guy say anything to warn a vengeful Laurie?
 Because that cheeky little scamp Myers had crushed his larynx in the kind of precision operation that would leave Ruth Rendell lost for words.
 We discover these incongruous details thanks to a couple of gossiping nurses, and with that troublesome bit of exposition out of the way we’re ready for the main event.